anee-helsinki/Asor_EPHE-PSL/Texts/README.md

 *igidu_textToAnalyse.txt* is the same dataset as textToAnalyse.txt but with all the words where the transliteration is (in our Oracc data) (d)igi.du replaced with IGI.DU instead of using the lemma indicated in the metadata.

-*texts_used* is a list of all the texts used for the dataset.
+*texts_used* is a list of the 5056 documents in the dataset.